PatxaSec/BloodCLI/README.md

   - Low

 > [!WARNING]
-> RELATIONSHIPS ARE LIMITED TO 10 on default.
+> RELATIONSHIPS are limited to full data on default.
 ---

 ## Usage

-lIMIT CAN BE `':'` FOR FULL DATA.
-OR ANY INT.

 ```bash
 python automate_blood.py <path_to_bloodhound_zip> [limit]
 ```

+- limit can be any integer.

 - WITH DEFAULT LIMIT OF 10 RELATIONSHIPS